shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 You just need to define variables, their labels for the form, allowed usage, and whether they are required or not.

 This configuration is made in PHP to ease translating values.
-We create new provider class.
+We create a new provider class.

 ```php
 declare(strict_types=1);